Skip to content

 KEY-AWARE PRACTICE

-Pick a key, get a backing track.
+Pick a key, build a progression.